Trustworthy Language Model (TLM) - Quickstart

 The overall magnitude/range of the trustworthiness scores may differ between datasets, so we recommend selecting any thresholds to be application-specific.
 First consider the relative trustworthiness levels between different data points before considering the overall magnitude of these scores for individual data points.

-Application: Estimating the quality of arbitrary responses (find bad data in any sequence-to-sequence or supervised fine-tuning dataset)
+Application: Estimating the quality of arbitrary responses (find bad responses in LLM Evals or any Human-Written dataset)

-Let’s see the TLM’s capability to produce trustworthiness scores for arbitrary responses (not necessarily produced from the TLM) by evaluating given human responses for our Space Trivia dataset.
-Such sequence-to-sequence data are often used for fine-tuning LLMs (aka. instruction tuning or LLM alignment), but often contain low-quality (input, output) text pairs that hamper LLM training.
-To detect low-quality pairs, we can score the quality of the human responses via the TLM trustworthiness score.
-Again we recommend using batched queries (i.e. by passing in lists of prompts and responses to get_trustworthiness_score
+Let’s see TLM’s capability to produce trustworthiness scores for arbitrary responses (not necessarily generated using TLM).
+Here we evaluate human-written responses for our Space Trivia dataset, but the same technique also works for responses generated by your existing LLM.
+To detect low-quality responses, we can score the trustworthiness of each existing response using TLM.
+Again we recommend using batched queries (i.e. passing in lists of prompts and responses to get_trustworthiness_score

-) when using TLM to assess many (input, output) pairs from a dataset.
+) when using TLM to assess many examples from a dataset.

 df = pd.read_csv("solar_system_dataset.csv")